kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### A Remix

-Lastly, one student chose a different way of exploring; He started with a project he liked, and by tyring ot modify it learned how it worked.
+Lastly, one student chose a different way of exploring; He started with a project he liked, and by trying ot modify it learned how it worked.
 This was a great way to learn about tricks you might not have imagined.
 For example, we noticed this project has an intro screen that opens the first time the project is run, but not after that.
 It is a nice effect and depends on a clever, but simple, trick.
 Here's how it worked:

 The key here is that the **firstOpen** flag is set to Yes before the project starts.
 It is a lone block, not part of the regular execution, and so must be set manually.
 It will not be reset every time the program runs.